jessicacousins/fullstack_vite_webapp/README.md

 The primary objective of this MERN stack project is to implement a user registration and authentication system with data collection features, enabling a comprehensive user experience that includes account creation, login, blog feature, profile management, 3 mini games (Blackjack, Matching, and Simon Says), and a shopping cart with **Stripe** payment processing.
 Payment details are never stored in the backend, but transaction logs (cart items, payment status, user details) are securely stored in MongoDB.

-The blog platform with AI Sentiment Analysis allows users to create, edit, and comment on blog posts.
-All comments are processed through **OpenAI** for **AI Sentiment Analysis**, categorizing comments as positive, neutral, or negative.
-This sentiment data is tracked and stored in MongoDB and can be accessed through the Admin Dashboard.
+The blog platform is enhanced with **AI Sentiment Analysis** and **AI-Generated Content** through **OpenAI**.
+Users can create, edit, and comment on blog posts, and every comment is processed through OpenAI to categorize it as positive, neutral, or negative.
+Additionally, **AI moderation** has been integrated to automatically flag inappropriate comments.
+This flagged data, along with sentiment analysis, is tracked and stored in **MongoDB** and can be accessed through the **Admin Dashboard**, which provides moderators with a comprehensive view of all flagged content and interactions.

 The backend securely handles user data such as personal information, device and browser details, IP address, and more.
 This data is stored in **MongoDB**, with _strict age verification in compliance with legal guidelines_.
 The **password reset** feature includes backend validation to check if the email exists in the system before triggering a password reset email through Firebase.
 This helps prevent abuse and exploitation by malicious users.